classroomtechtools/dottie/README.md

 # dottie.gs

 Manipulate objects and their properties.
 Build jsons with sanity.
-Convert jsons to spreadsheet-friendly 2d arrays, and back again.
+Convert an array of jsons to spreadsheet-friendly 2d arrays, and back again.
 Made a cinch.

 With thanks to [dot-object](https://github.com/rhalff/dot-object).